Maria Christina Bruhn: Career

 After the competition, Maria continued to deliver the updated version of her varnished cartridges at her own expense, to the artillery cadets for their military exercises, and this was up until 1780.
 Maria was successful until problems began to arise.
 Major Per Gustaf Wagenfelt, who was also at the competition, obtained a royal salary of 500 riksdaler for inventing varnished cartridges.
 He had stolen Maria's design and was claiming it as his own.
 Captain Lindfelt recognized the design as Maria's and protested this to the military board.
 Maria also became aware of this and wrote to the War Office in 1783, claiming her rightful ownership to her design and the prize money.

 An investigation began.
 Many of those involved began to feign ignorance, because they didn't want to be known as the people who ruined the reputations of the important figures of that time.
-This however did not stop Maria.
-Maria continued to fight for her design through letters, claims, and counterclaims.
+This however did not stop Maria, who continued to fight for her design through letters, claims, and counterclaims.
 Finally in August 1786, the military board declared that Maria's invention was the best and most affordable, and therefore she had won the competition.

 Awards

 On May 08, 1787, Maria was awarded half of the prize money, which was 166 riksdaler and 32 shillings in coins out of the total 333 riksdaler and 16 shillings.
-She is also likely to be the first patented female inventor of her country.
+She is also considered to be the first patented female inventor of her country.

 Death

-After receiving her prize money, Maria closed her wallpaper workshop and returned to her private life, which she lived off of from the money received.
-She later died on October 20, 1808, at the age of 77.
+After receiving her prize money, Maria closed her wallpaper workshop and returned to her private life, which she lived on the prize money she had received.

+She died on October 20, 1808, at the age of 77.